Drihmia/ACME-Education/README.md

     ```
 ## API Reference

-You can find the API documentation by following this [link](https://night-belly-22c.notion.site/ACME-Education-API-Docs-77ef7af075cd44829cdfcb8d4d45dd79?pvs=4) or see a less cooler version by navigating to `api/v1/Documentation` in the repo and see the MD file.
+You can find the API documentation by following this <a href="https://night-belly-22c.notion.site/ACME-Education-API-Docs-77ef7af075cd44829cdfcb8d4d45dd79?pvs=4" target="_blank">link</a> or see a less cooler version by navigating to `api/v1/Documentation` in the repo and see the MD file.

 ## Running Tests

-The test are devided according to the HTTP method.
+The test are devided according to the HTTP methods.
 This way we get the advantage of isolating different casses for each endpoint.
-This also give the advantages of having the ability to test for a specific HTTP method without having to look for a specific case is a rather long file.
+This also give the advantages of having the ability to test for a specific HTTP method without having to look for a specific case in a rather long file.

-To run tests dedicated for the API, move into the the folder containting the method you would like to test.
+To run tests dedicated for the API, move into the folder containting the method you would like to test.

 - Run all the test casses for all endpoints
     ```bash